ZebraMilk/rpg-combat-simulator/README.md

 3. Convert all the logic to use `async function` and `await`

 The UI is pretty basic, loaded in a couple of character avatars and gave them random statistics.

+## Project navigation

+The program is hosted on the gh-pages branch.
+Main includes working changes at each interrval of development.
+There is a branch for each "feature" I am working on before merging to main.
+There will be branched for dice-logic in general, a callback-hell branch, promise branch, and async-await branch.